mdmmn378/spell-magic/README.md

 | ScienceTechnology | 5k           |
 | Sports            | 5k           |

-Although, it's hard to simulate human error patterns, an attempt was made to generate some common errors -
+Although it's hard to simulate human error patterns, an attempt was made to generate some common errors -

 | Function                                   | Action                                         |
 | ------------------------------------------ | ---------------------------------------------- |